Sexual revolution in 1960s United States: Gay Rights and the "Undocumented" Sexual Revolution

 These gay rights groups also challenged traditional gender roles, similar to feminist movements of the time.
 The Mattachine leaders emphasized that homosexual oppression required strict definitions of gender behavior.
-Social roles equated “male, masculine, man only with husband and father” and equated “female, feminine, women only with wife and mother.”
-These activists saw homosexual women and men as victims of a “language and culture that did not admit the existence of a homosexual minority.”
-The homophile movement and gay rights activist fought for an expansion of rights based on similar theories that drove some heterosexual women to reject traditional sexual norms.
+Social roles equated "male, masculine, man only with husband and father" and equated "female, feminine, women only with wife and mother."
+These activists saw homosexual women and men as victims of a "language and culture that did not admit the existence of a homosexual minority."
+The homophile movement and gay rights activists fought for an expansion of rights based on similar theories that drove some heterosexual women to reject traditional sexual norms.